 Disabled Sports USA

-This grant provides year-long adaptive sport opportunities for 600 wounded warriors and youth with disabilities in nine Anthem markets, aiming to increase physical activity levels.
-DSUSA partners with its community-based chapters to provide opportunities in 20 sports, resulting in greater independence, improved health and more-complete rehabilitation of wounded warriors, healthier lifestyles and more involvement with family, friends and communities.
+This grant provides year-long adaptive sport opportunities for hundreds of wounded warriors and youth with disabilities in eight Anthem markets, aiming to increase physical activity levels.
+DSUSA partners with its community-based chapters to provide opportunities in 20 adaptive sports, resulting in greater independence, improved health and more-complete rehabilitation of wounded warriors, healthier lifestyles and more involvement with family, friends and communities.